 A 2013 paper titled Novelty or Surprise? published in Frontiers in Psychology highlights that dopamine activations in the context of novelty “are generated when an animal perceives novel states and that serve the function of increasing the animal’s tendency to explore the environment, thus augmenting the probability that the animal finds rewards.”
 Since leaving the African savanna, humans have spent tens of thousands of years venturing into new landscapes, all over the world; so it makes evolutionary sense that we would be primed to react positively to novelty.
 As the neuroscientist Robert Sapolsky observes in Behave: The Biology of Humans at Our Best and Worst, “A high incidence of [the gene] 7R, associated with impulsivity and novelty seeking, is the legacy of humans who made the greatest migrations in human history.”

 As the most nomadic species on the planet, we are motivated to seek out new terrain as being potentially a new source of rewards.
 Individuals who are adventurous and curious will enjoy many advantages.
 But it is normal to see variations in this trait.
-In the words of the journalist Winifred Gallagher, “Although we’re a neophilic [novelty-loving] species, as individuals we differ in our reactions to novelty, because a population’s survival is enhanced by some adventurers who explore for new resources and worriers who are attuned to the risks involved.”
+As the journalist Winifred Gallagher puts it, “Although we’re a neophilic [novelty-loving] species, as individuals we differ in our reactions to novelty, because a population’s survival is enhanced by some adventurers who explore for new resources and worriers who are attuned to the risks involved.”
 Indeed, there are some people who are neophobic, who have an aversion towards novelty and change.